RyanSawchuk/cv-aimbot/README.md

 ## Disclaimer
-I have no intent on productionizationizing and distributing this aimbot.
+I have no intent on productionizing and distributing this aimbot.
 I have no intent of using this aimbot in actual game play as the the computational requirements and performance level will be impractical.

 ## Funciontal Overview